mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 * Understanding personal biases
 * Designing for optimal participation

 Have tips, links or information to share?
-Send it to teachtheweb@mozillafoundation.org or [add them in Discourse](https://discourse.webmaker.org/t/tips-curriculum-and-resources-for-teaching-the-web-to-women-and-girls/579).
+Send it to teachtheweb@mozillafoundation.org or [add them on our forum](https://forum.learning.mozilla.org/t/tips-curriculum-and-resources-for-teaching-the-web-to-women-and-girls/579).

 ##Creating Safe and Convenient Spaces